UWNETLAB/metaknowledge/Docs/docs.md

 >
 >When a record is created if the parsing of the WOS file failed it is marked as `bad`.
 The `bad` attribute is set to True and the `error` attribute is created to contain the exception object.
 >
->Generally to get the information from a Record its attributes should be used.
+>Generally, to get the information from a Record its attributes should be used.
 For a Record `R`, calling `R.CR` causes [citations()](#isilib.tagFuncs.citations) from the the [tagFuncs](#isilib.tagFuncs) module to be called on the contents of the raw 'CR' field.
 Then the result is saved and returned.
-In this case a list of Citation objects is returned.
-You can also call `R.citations` to get the same effect as each known field tag, currently there are 61, has a longer name.
+In this case, a list of Citation objects is returned.
+You can also call `R.citations` to get the same effect, as each known field tag has a longer name (currently there are 61 field tags).
 These names are meant to make accessing tags more readable and mapping from tag to name can be found in the tagToFull dict.
 If a tag is known (in [tagToFull](#isilib)) but not in the raw data `None` is returned instead.
-Most tags when cleaned return a list of strings or a string, the exact results can be found in the help for tagFuncs of the particular function.
+Most tags when cleaned return a string or list of strings, the exact results can be found in the help for the particular function.
 >
 >The attribute `authors` is also defined as a convience and returns the same as 'AF' or if that is not found 'AU'.
 >
 >##### \_\_Init\_\_
+>
->Records are generally create by [Recordcollections](#isilib.RecordCollection) and not as individual objects.
+>Records are generally create as collections in  [Recordcollections](#isilib.RecordCollection), and not as individual objects.
 If you wish to create one on its own it is possible, the arguments are as follows.
 >
 >##### Parameters
 >